sikrishn76/Hello-world/README.md

 terminal.
 The printed message in the running program should change to the new string.

+You will need to have Astyle installed and in your path for the "format" target to work.
+If it's missing, that's fine.
+It won't affect any other targets.
 ## Bundles

 Take note of the sample `pom.xml` file.
 This is not actually for Maven